What’s smarter—to pay off your student debt first or to start investing in real estate first?

 It can be a tough choice.
 There are many different voices, columns, and books out there arguing for each option.
-This can be made even tougher due to the fact that many Millennials are leaving school facing a bleak job market with stagnant wages.
+This can be made even tougher due to the fact that many millennials are leaving school facing a job market with stagnant wages.

 Why I Started Investing First

 Yes, you should pay anything you borrowed back.
 There is no question about that.
 But there are massive advantages to investing first.
-The most obvious is the discounts on property.
-Real estate values have kept rising over the long term since the beginning of recorded history.
-Less than 1% of individuals can really hope to save as fast as inflation.
+The most obvious are the discounts on property.
+Real estate values have kept rising over the long-term since the beginning of recorded history.
+Less than 1 percent of individuals can really hope to save as fast as inflation.
 So if you don’t invest early, owning a home or rental property will keep getting further out of reach.